This is the place to keep up to date with Pod 1 events, information, homework and learning links.

 Take your time!
 Thinking before acting; remaining calm, thoughtful and deliberative.

 Children in Pod 1 will have regular homework.
-Phonics, Spelling, Reading and Maths Basic Facts learning all need parent assistance.
+Phonics, Reading and Maths Basic Facts learning all need parent assistance.
 For tips on how to help with this, please read the cover of the Reading log and also the inside cover of the Homework notebook.